okta/okta.github.io/_source/_posts/2017-12-06-bootiful-development-with-spring-boot-and-react.md

 }
 ```

 After making this change, I was able to achieve an 82 Lighthouse score for PWA.

+> [Lighthouse](https://developers.google.com/web/tools/lighthouse/) is an open-source, automated tool for improving the quality of web pages.
+You can run it against any web page, public or requiring authentication.
+It has audits for performance, accessibility, progressive web apps, and more.

 The most prominent complaint from this report was that I wasn't using HTTPS.
 To see how the app would score when it used HTTPS, I deployed it to [Pivotal Cloud Foundry](https://pivotal.io/platform) and [Heroku](https://www.heroku.com/).
 I was pumped to discover it scored 💯 on both platforms.

 {% img blog/react-spring-boot/lighthouse-cloudfoundry.png alt:"Lighthouse on Cloud Foundry" width:"800" %}{: .center-image }

 {% img blog/react-spring-boot/lighthouse-heroku.png alt:"Lighthouse on Heroku" width:"800" %}{: .center-image }

 To read the scripts I used to deploy everything, see [`cloudfoundry.sh`](https://github.com/oktadeveloper/spring-boot-react-example/blob/master/cloudfoundry.sh) and [`heroku.sh`](https://github.com/oktadeveloper/spring-boot-react-example/blob/master/heroku.sh) in this article's companion GitHub repository.
 I owe a big thanks to [@starbuxman](https://twitter.com/starbuxman) and [@codefinger](https://twitter.com/codefinger) for their help creating them!

 ## Add Authentication with Okta

 You might be thinking, "this is pretty cool, it's easy to see why people fall in love with React."
 There's another tool you might fall in love with after you've tried it: Authentication with Okta!
 Why Okta?
 Because you can get [7,000 active monthly users for free](https://developer.okta.com/pricing/)!
-It's a worth a try, especially when you see how easy it is to add Okta Auth to Spring Boot and React.
+It's worth a try, especially when you see how easy it is to add auth to Spring Boot and React with Okta.

 ### Okta Spring Boot Starter